Inspired by the Goddess myth, Dailey creates works that incorporate aspects of the feminine and spiritual.

 Edited and transcribed by Kayley Bruce in consultation with Elizabeth Dailey

-Kayley Bruce: I’m Kayley Bruce, I’m with Elizabeth Dailey in the fine arts building at the University of Victoria.
+Kayley Bruce (KB): I’m Kayley Bruce, I’m with Elizabeth Dailey in the fine arts building at the University of Victoria.
 Let’s start out with where you were born and what your childhood was like.

 KB: Did you have any other artistic influences from other people that you knew?